 Anyone who now assumes that Porsche would keep these two vehicles in the factory museum would be mistaken.
-After being sold by Porsche without an engine after an accident on the Nordschleife, the red pre-production RSR 3.8 is currently in "need of overhaul" condition in Sweden.
-(The private Porschemuseum Gmünd shows a plagiarism).
-The speed-yellow pre-series RS 3.8 is privately owned by collectors in Germany. (currently for sale in the Netherlands)
+After being sold by Porsche without an engine after an accident on the Nordschleife, the red pre-production RSR 3.8 is currently in restored condition in Sweden.
+(The private Porschemuseum Gmünd showed a plagiarism).
+The speed-yellow pre-series RS 3.8 is privately owned by a collector in Germany. (was last for sale in the Netherlands)

 Small series production